data-to-insight/dfe-csc-api-data-flows/docs/deploy_ssd_schema.md

 ---
 ## JSON Structure

-In the live API deployment, child-level data extracted from the SSD will be included in the JSON payload in line with the data specification.
-If local authorities have access to a locally running Python environment (E.g. Anaconda or a Python IDE), D2I can additionally supply the processing to enable non-live testing with fully anonymised data to reduce uneccessary use of live data.
+In the _live_ API deployment, child-level data extracted from the SSD will be included in the JSON payload in line with the DfE|agreed data specification.
+If local authorities have access to a locally running Python/Jupyter environment (E.g. via a Python IDE or Anaconda), D2I can additionally supply the scripted tool(s) to enable non-live testing with either fake data or fully scrambled & anonymised data to reduce uneccessary use of live data.
+This can enable a local authority to step through phased connection testing without any use of live data.
 <!-- See full [json payload structure specification](payload_structure.md) -->